Brian Dooreck MD

 News and Diets

 Low-carb diets have been shown to help people keep weight off and even lose weight.
 Thus the confusion about whether carbs are good or bad for you.
-Diets like the Atkins and ketogenic diets are low-carb based diets.
+Diets like Atkins and ketogenic diets are low-carb-based diets.

 Carbohydrates and Sugar

 Carbohydrates are broken down into glucose (blood sugar).
-Glucose triggers insulin and this potentially can increase one's risk for diabetes (Type 2 or Non-insulin-dependent diabetes mellitus), not to mention obesity, which is an epidemic in our society.
-Thus, the concept of limiting carbs as a means of maintaining a lower weight has been suggested.
+Glucose triggers insulin, and this potentially can increase one's risk for diabetes (Type 2 or Non-insulin-dependent diabetes mellitus), not to mention obesity, which is an epidemic in our society.
+Thus, limiting carbs to maintain a lower weight has been suggested.

 Low Carbohydrates and Weight Loss